RusiWang99/RusiWang99.github.io/_pages/cv.md

 * 2021.09–2024.05, Tongji University 🇨🇳, M.Eng. in Vehicle Operation Engineering, Institute of Rail Transit
 > In December 2017, I was selected into the "[Liren Honors Class of Project Pillars (壹系壹班)](https://mp.weixin.qq.com/s/ew-8znWxv4uh3Q9MWJyc2A)", School of Information and Communication Engineering" (Top 5% of the School)
 * 2017.09–2021.07, University of Electronic Science and Technology of China 🇨🇳, B.Eng. in Internet of Things Engineering, School of Information and Communication Engineering
-* 2019.09–2020.02, [Institut Supérieur d'Électronique de Paris](https://www.isep.fr/en/) 🇫🇷, Visiting Undergraduate Student Awarded by China Scholarship Council ([国家留学基金委优秀本科生国际交流项目](https://www.csc.edu.cn/article/1426)), No.201906077013 (LISITE Lab)
+* 2019.09–2020.02, [Institut Supérieur d'Électronique de Paris](https://www.isep.fr/en/) 🇫🇷, Visiting Undergraduate Student Awarded by China Scholarship Council ([国家留学基金委优秀本科生国际交流项目](https://www.csc.edu.cn/article/1426)), No.201906077013
 * 2014.09–2017.06, Shanghai Yan'an High School 🇨🇳

 Publications